Well-planned vegetarian and vegan eating patterns can be healthful and appropriate for all stages of the lifecycle, including infants and toddlers.

 Time and attention are necessary to help young children, vegetarian or not, get all the nutrients they need for normal growth and development.

-For the first six months, all babies do best with breast milk.
-Use iron-fortified formula (soy for vegans) if breast-feeding is decreased or stopped.
+For the first six months, breast milk is encouraged as the main source of nutrition.
+If breastfeeding is not possible or is stopped, use infant formula fortified with iron.
 Cow's milk, soy milk, rice milk and homemade formulas are not appropriate for babies during the first year because they have the wrong ratio of protein, fat and carbohydrate.
 They also are missing important nutrients for health, growth and development.

 Solid foods can be introduced in the same way as for non-vegetarian infants.
-Replace meat with mashed or pureed tofu or beans and soy or dairy yogurt and cheese.
+Replace meat with well-cooked pureed beans or mashed tofu and soy or dairy yogurt and cheese.

 Since breast milk is such a rich source of nutrients, vegan mothers may want to breast-feed for more than one year.
-After 12 months, vegan infants may be weaned with soy milk fortified with calcium and vitamins B12 and D. If a vegan baby is weaned from breast milk before 12 months, they should receive vegan infant formula until they are 1 year old.
-Milk alternatives, such as soy, rice, almond, hemp, etc., are not recommended during the first year of life as a primary drink because they do not have the right amounts of nutrients.
+After 12 months, vegan infants may be weaned with full-fat soy milk that is fortified with calcium and vitamins B12 and D. If a vegan or vegetarian baby is weaned from breast milk before 12 months, they should receive iron-fortified infant formula until they are 1 year old.
+Milk alternatives, such as soy, rice, almond, hemp, etc., are not recommended during the first year of life because they do not have the right amounts of nutrients.